 - Defined benefit schemes.

-We carried out a call for evidence in late 2016 and have now reported on our findings.
+We carried out a call for evidence and reported on our findings in June 2017.

 This project builds on our 2014 report, Fiduciary Duties of Investment Intermediaries and accompanying guidance, which considered when pension trustees can take environmental and social factors into account when making investment decisions.

 The guidance clarified that pension trustees should take into account factors which are financially material to the performance of an investment, balancing returns against risks.
 This includes risks to the long-term sustainability of a company’s performance.

 We said these risks may arise from a wide range of factors, including poor governance or environmental degradation, or the risks to a company’s reputation arising from the way it treats its customers, suppliers or employees.